 The Amistad Center for Art & Culture believes in the power of connecting K-12 students to the rich history and legacy of African Americans and people of African descent through object-based and inquiry-based learning.

-Works of art, objects and artifacts in our collection demonstrate the creativity of the culture, highlight the dark past of segregation and disenfranchisement, and the celebrate the talent of artists of color.
+Works of art, objects, and artifacts in our collection demonstrate the creativity of the culture, highlight the dark past of segregation and disenfranchisement, and celebrate the talent of artists of color.

-The collection reaches beyond visual arts and uplifts. the humanity, compassion and joy of the human spirit. to teach students empathy towards all mankind.
+The collection extends beyond visual arts, uplifting the humanity, compassion, and joy of the human spirit to foster empathy in students toward all mankind.

 © 2025 The Amistad Center for Art & Culture at Wadsworth Atheneum Museum of Art.